feathersui/feathersui-website/learn/haxe-openfl/grid-view.md

 The first parameter of the [`GridViewColumn`](https://api.feathersui.com/current/feathers/controls/GridViewColumn.html) is the text to display in each column header.
 The second parameter is passed to the [`itemToText()`](https://api.feathersui.com/current/feathers/controls/GridViewColumn.html#itemToText) property, which is a function that returns the text to display in a cell renderer.

-> Items in the collection are not required to be simple object literals, like `{ item: "Bacon", dept: "Meat", price: "4.49" }` in the example above.
-Instances of a class are allowed too (and encouraged as a best practice).
+> Items in the collection are _not_ required to be [anonymous structures](https://haxe.org/manual/types-anonymous-structure.html), like `{ item: "Bacon", dept: "Meat", price: "4.49" }` in the example above.
+[Class instances](https://haxe.org/manual/types-class-instance.html) are allowed too (and encouraged as a best practice; you should prefer classes over anonymous structures).

 ### Selection